stengergilles/my-template/README.md

 *   **Logging:**
     *   A simple logging utility is provided for easy debugging.

+*   **Theme Manager:**
+    *   A `ThemeManager` class is included for managing application themes, allowing for easy customization of UI colors and styles.

 ## Project Structure

 A brief overview of the main directories: